Click on image for larger view.

 is quite common in Scandinavia.
 Like the Japanese styles, it is deceptively simple looking.

 The easiest way I've found to form the slot is with a drill press.
 Using a drill the same size as the thckness of the tang (or just a bit thinnet) drill two or three long holes in a line that converge at the bottom.
 Clean out the material between them to form the slot.
 You can use a combination of narrow chisels and rasps to clean out the space between the holes and open it up for an exaxt fit.
 Chain saw files work well for this You may want to grind a round file flat on two sides and taper the other dimention on one side as well.
-You may want to taper the tang, but avoid removing material at the base of the blade where strength is needed.
+Recently Iíve been experimenting with zip cutters.
+These look like drill bits with teeth along the shank.
+They are used by dry wall installer to make opening for electrical switches, etc. You may want to taper the tang, but avoid removing material at the base of the blade where strength is needed.

 If you are using a drill press, you can make a simple tool to greatly ease the work.
 Clamp a block of scrap wood to the table of the press.
 Drill a shallow hole in the wood and fit a stub of nail or drill rod in the hole, leaving a little sticking out.
 Lower the table, but keep the stub in line with the drill.
 Now when you are drilling the handle, drill a shallow (1/8" or so) reference hole in the other end of the handle first.
 Place this hole over the nail and you will be sure of your hole direction.
 This makes it much easier to drill converging holes to form a slot.
 It also is a great help when you are trying to drill through a handle from two ends and get the holes to line up properly.
 If you are making a handle with a blind hole you can still use this to keep the hole in line.
 Just leave the handle a bit long until you drill the hole for the tang, then remove the surplus with the reference hole.